electrode-io/electrode/docs/chapter1/further-develop-app/build-component.md

 # Build Component

-#### Here at WalmartLabs we love to build!

-After generated the electrode app, you are ready to focus on writing your React components.
+Get ready to focus on writing your React components.
+From here, you can develop further based on the generated the electrode app.

-We'll need a place to keep all of the resources we learned in the [Get Started](/chapter1/quick-start/get-started.md) section.
 Let's make a visual library for our present stack and exciting technologies!
 Copy the code below and paste it into

 `<electrode-app>/src/client/components/home.jsx`: